lichray/container_incomplete/paper/incomplete.md

-The goal of this paper is to allow recursive data structure definitions with STL containers, while to make the STL container instantiations well-formed even when some of the template parameters are incomplete types (in contrast to 17.6.4.8/2) is an approach to achieve the goal without breaking any language restrictions or existing practices.
+The goal of this paper is to allow recursive data structure definitions with STL containers, while to make the STL container instantiations well-formed even when some of the template arguments are incomplete types (in contrast to 17.6.4.8/2) is an approach to achieve the goal without breaking any language restrictions or existing practices.